 Resilient REITs

-Data center REITs, like Digital Realty Trust, bloom amidst rising data needs driven by remote work trends.
-Telecommunication tower REITs, including SBA Communications, benefit from the swift deployment of 5G technologies.
+Data center REITs like Digital Realty Trust have benefited from the surge in data demand driven by remote work trends.
+Telecommunication tower REITs, including SBA Communications, have picked up momentum from the rapid rollout of 5G technologies.
+Both are examples of real estate that moves with structural trends rather than against the economic cycle.

 Communication Services